 What does Apollo Bay, at the start of the Great Ocean Walk, and Space have in common?
 Well in one word… Wattle!
 (But our small town does share the same name as the first rocket to land on the moon 52 years ago!)

-The 1st September, the first day of Spring in Australia is Wattle Day when many Acacia species (commonly called wattles in Australia), are in flower.
+The 1st September, the first day of Spring in Australia, is Wattle Day; it is when many Acacia species (commonly called wattles in Australia) are in flower.

 What is ‘Space’ Wattle?

 The ‘One Giant Leap Australia Foundation’ runs educational programs about space science, technology, and exploration.
 They got together with the Australian Space Agency in an exciting new project, collaborating with JAXA (Japan Aerospace Exploration Agency).

 The Australian space agency approached Jackie Carpenter from the foundation and asked her if she would like to be involved in sending seeds into space.
 She jumped at the chance and after some thought decided that the seed of her choice would be the Australian Golden Wattle.
 Jackie mentioned, when being interviewed on the ABC news, that she didn’t want to send seeds from a plant that didn’t last very long, such as a tomato, and thought that a longer-lasting plant and something typically ‘Aussie’ would be a great choice.